wanyuenmei/quilt/docs/BlueprintWritersGuide.md

 descrbie the machines to launch for the containers to run on.

-To run the containers for your application with Quilt, you'll need to write a Quilt spec.
-Quilt specs are written in Javascript, and the Quilt Javascript API is described [here](https://github.com/quilt/quilt/tree/master/stitch).
-In this guide, we'll walk through how to write a Quilt spec for lobste.rs, but the Quilt API has more functionality than we could describe here.
+To run the containers for your application with Quilt, you'll need to write a Quilt blueprint.
+Quilt blueprints are written in Javascript, and the Quilt Javascript API is described [here](https://github.com/quilt/quilt/tree/master/stitch).
+In this guide, we'll walk through how to write a Quilt blueprint for lobste.rs, but the Quilt API has more functionality than we could describe here.
 See the [API guide](https://github.com/quilt/quilt/tree/master/stitch) for more usage information.

-##### Writing the Quilt spec for MySQL
+##### Writing the Quilt blueprint for MySQL

-First, let's write the Quilt spec to get the MySQL container up and running.
+First, let's write the Quilt blueprint to get the MySQL container up and running.
 We need to create a container based on the mysql image:

     var sqlContainer = new Container("mysql:5.6.32");